Jouramie/Design-3/README.md

 The system use socket connection with the port 7420.
 First of all, make sure the port is open on the base station.

-For those who use `ufw` for their firewall, you can had a rule to allow only the mini-pc to connect on the port 7420.
+For those who use `ufw` for their firewall, you can add a rule to allow only the mini-pc to connect on the port 7420.
 Use the following command, assuming the ip address of the robot is `10.42.0.1`.

 ```commandline
 ufw allow proto tcp to any port 7420 from 10.42.0.1